 - 3.1.1 Our settlement hierarchy is based on a fourfold classification of settlements, reflecting the role and function of settlements within the district of Eden. - 3.1.2 The Main Town Penrith.
 We expect that Penrith will continue to be the main centre, with a range of housing provided to meet the needs of its residents and facilitate further economic growth.
 Gilwilly Industrial Estate / Eden Business Park will continue to develop and provide an enhanced provision of employment floorspace.
 New longer-term areas for employment growth are included at Newton Rigg and Skirsgill.
 New strategic housing sites are allocated to the east and north of the town. - 3.1.3 The Market Towns Alston, Appleby and Kirkby Stephen.
 These towns have traditionally acted as vital 'service hubs' with a wider rural hinterland.
-They provide the widest range of jobs, shops and services and have the most frequent public transport service, which provides a realistic alternative to the private car. - 3.1.4 Thirteen 'Key Hubs' have been identified where we expect modest amounts of market led development to occur, to help meet local need and enable services to be protected and enhanced.
-On non-allocated sites, housing development which increases the size of a village by more than 10% on a single site will not normally be supported.
-A proposal that would increase the size of the village by more than 10% may be supported where the particular circumstances and context of the development is appropriate and the development respects the historic character and form of the village.
-Villages are identified as hubs if they contain more than one hundred properties and a primary school, or a GP surgery.
-In addition, a range of criteria, including the provision of retail and transport facilities, was used to select the most sustainable settlements as Key Hubs.
-It is accepted that the level of service provision, and size of villages could fluctuate over the plan period.
-However the list of key hubs identified is fixed until any future review of the Local Plan.
+They provide the widest range of jobs, shops and services and have the most frequent public transport service, which provides a realistic alternative to the private car. - 3.1.4 Twenty-eight 'Key Hubs' have been identified where we expect modest amounts of market led development to occur, to help meet local need and enable services to be protected and enhanced.
+Villages are identified as hubs if they contain more than one hundred properties and at least three key services out of a primary school, post office, shop, village hall, pub, GP surgery and church.
+It is accepted that the level of service provision, and size of villages could fluctuate over the plan period, however the list of key hubs identified is fixed until any future review of the Local Plan.

-- 3.1.5 One hundred and two 'Smaller Villages and Hamlets' have been identified where no sites will be allocated for development, but where small scale, sensitive development will be allowed to help meet local demand, providing it is limited to infill or 'rounding off' development or the re-use of redundant traditional rural buildings and structures only.
-The scale of modest infill and rounding off development will be proportionate to the scale and form of the site and the settlement within which it is located.
-This approach will consider proposals on a case by case basis, based on their individual merits, and against other policies of relevance within the Local Plan, and is considered preferable to a prescriptive approach particularly given the diversity of the Smaller Villages and Hamlets within the District.
-The scale of development would also be self-constrained by the overarching requirement for the proposal to meet local demand only and be restricted by the local connection criteria identified in Appendix 6.
-Proposals of between 6 and 10 units, or where the total gross internal floor space exceeds 1000m2, will be expected to provide a financial contribution towards the provision of some affordable housing for local occupancy.
-Villages and hamlets have been identified on the basis that they are a coherent and close knit grouping of ten or more dwellings, which are well related and in close proximity to each other, or clustered around a central element or feature, as opposed to areas of scattered and poorly related development.
-Where new housing is located on greenfield land a local connection restriction will apply.
-A local connection restriction will not apply to new housing located on previously developed land.
-The Council recognises that there may be some villages and hamlets where local communities aspire to bring forward additional development or allocate sites to help support local services.
-The Council will offer support in these circumstances to help them develop neighbourhood plans or orders to deliver these aspirations. - 3.1.6 Outside these areas new development will be limited to the sensitive re- use of existing traditional buildings, essential agricultural workers dwellings, for 100% affordable 'exceptions' housing only or where proposals accord with other policies in the Local Plan.
+- 3.1.5 Eighty eight 'Villages and Hamlets' where no sites will be allocated for development, but where small scale, sensitive development will be allowed to help meet local demand, providing it is limited to infill or 'rounding off' development only.
+On proposals of more than four units schemes will be expected to provide some affordable housing for local occupancy.
+Villages and hamlets have been identified on the basis that they are a coherent grouping of ten or more dwellings.
+Where new housing is located on greenfield land a local connection restriction will apply, a local connection restriction will not apply to new housing located on previously developed land.
+The District Council recognises that there may be some villages and hamlets where local communities aspire to bring forward additional development or allocate sites to help support local services.
+The District Council will offer support in these circumstances to help them develop neighbourhood plans or orders to deliver these aspirations. - 3.1.6 Outside these areas new housing development will be limited to the sensitive re- use of existing traditional buildings, essential agricultural workers dwellings or for 100% affordable 'exceptions' housing only.
 This policy aims to recognise that sporadic development in the countryside must be avoided, but there may be rare cases where schemes come forward which would be an asset to the district. - 3.1.7 This hierarchy and distribution is intended to endure.
 Should the function of settlements change or there be significant changes to the pattern of facilities this approach will be reviewed as part of a review of this plan.